 Question

-Study items include, but are not limited to:
+Study items to be considered include, but are not limited to:

 – What new or revised definitions need to be included in Recommendation P.10/G.100?

-– What are the new sections to be written to update the handbooks?
+– What are the new sections to be written to update the guides or tutorials?
 How could we ensure greater visibility and better use of these materials?

 – What kind of materials (FAQ, reference implementations, tutorials, etc.) could be made available on the Study Group website?